 If your business demands that your company data must be accessed from multiple devices, then you can protect it by endpoint point encryption through Cisco Anyconnect.
 It is a tool that ensures endpoint access to keep your company data safe.

-Another way to keep track of your data is by having an “information inventory.”
+Another way of Protecting Sensitive Data is by having an “information inventory.”
 It involves knowing where the company information has been stored and which parties have access to it.
 It helps in tracking down the liable person when it comes to data theft by employees.

 A lost laptop or flash drive can create havoc in a company.
 Not to mention that it can be impossible to know what a given device had in store.
 At least it is impossible if you don’t prepare for it in advance.